selfcustody/krux/docs/getting-started/features/tamper-detection.md

 - **Lack of Original Flash Data:** Without the exact original flash content, the attacker cannot reproduce the correct hash.

-- **Sequential Hash Dependency:** The hash function processes data sequentially (*TC-Code*, UID, flash content), preventing the attacker from injecting or rearranging data to produce the same hash.
+- **Sequential Hash Dependency:** The hash function processes data sequentially (*TC Code*, UID, flash content), preventing the attacker from injecting or rearranging data to produce the same hash.

 - **One-Way Hash Functions:** Cryptographic hash functions like SHA-256 are one-way, making it infeasible to reverse-engineer or manipulate the hash without the original inputs.

 ### Why Tampered Firmware Cannot Bypass Verification

-- **Cannot Reconstruct the Hash:** Without the original flash data, the attacker cannot generate the correct hash, even if they know the UID and *TC-Code* after the user enters it.
+- **Cannot Reconstruct the Hash:** Without the original flash data, the attacker cannot generate the correct hash, even if they know the UID and *TC Code* after the user enters it.

 - **Hash Sensitivity:** Any alteration in the flash content changes the hash output, which will be evident through a different image or tamper detection words.